 Russian Hedgehog Ashtrays

-These zinc set (not aluminum as previously thought) of hedgehog ashtrays were produced as souvenirs as well as promotional giveaways for an airline (possibly Aeroflot).
-The Aeroflot ones are marked with a winged logo and the other set of dishes by 1МПЗ (1MPZ) with another mark that looks almost like “MB” or upside down “ELW”.
+These zinc sets (not aluminum as previously thought) of hedgehog ashtrays were produced as souvenirs as well as possibly promotional giveaways for the airline Aeroflot.
+One set of dishes is marked with what looks almost like “MB” or upside down “ELW” and is by 1МПЗ (1MPZ) or the 1st Moscow Instrument Making Plant.
+The other set with the winged logo belongs to “Авиаприбор” or “Aviapribor”, or the previous name of 1МПЗ (1MPZ) before it was renamed in the 1980s.
+So the winged Aviapribor hedgehogs are earlier in date (1970s) and the 1МПЗ set from them 1980s.
+Earlier sets also tend not to have the darker grey applied patina/polishing and are just raw silver metal.
 Both dishes are considerably lighter weight than the authentic solid brass sets, but lighter weight that Bosse’s solid aluminum set, which makes me sure they are some kind of zinc composite of “white metal” or “pot metal”.
 They have polished silver noses and spines and incised fur, eyes and ears.
 “Babies” for both trays usually have elongated legs.
-The Russian ones came in a box reading “пепельница ёж сувенир” which translates literally to “souvenir ashtray hedgehog.”
-The boxes with the illustrations are most likely earlier (1970s) than the one with the printed photograph (1980s).
+They came in a box reading “пепельница ёж сувенир” which translates literally to “souvenir ashtray hedgehog.”

 SEE MY IN DEPTH POST ABOUT THESE RUSSIAN 1МПЗ (1MPZ) SETS HERE

 Weight : 1 lb 3.3 oz / 548 grams

 Size : 4.5″ long x 2.75″ wide x 2.5″ tall